 If you are exploring the option of paying for yourself, you can choose to pay for your treatment via our self-pay healthcare option.
 You will need an open referral letter from your GP (we can help you with this).

-Your initial consultation with us is just £95 and our pricing structure is transparent.
+Your initial consultation with us is just (from) £95 and our pricing structure is transparent.
 Because we don’t include all of the costly extras you may associate with private hospital treatment, paying for yourself could cost you considerably less than you might imagine too.
-There are also financing options available, to help you spread the cost.
+There are also financing options available, to help you spread the cost of private surgery.

 Our team is dedicated to delivering high-quality treatment to our patients while also ensuring they feel as comfortable as possible throughout their stay with us.